Committee on Astronomy and Public Policy (CAPP) Strategic Plan

-The AAS Committee on Astronomy and Public Policy aims to support and develop policies that advance the astronomical sciences in the United States.
-They met in Aug 2014 for a strategic retreat, during which the below strategic plan was updated.
+The AAS Committee on Astronomy and Public Policy (CAPP) aims to support and develop policies that advance the astronomical sciences in the United States.
+They met in August 2014 for a strategic retreat, during which the below strategic plan was updated.
 The AAS Executive Committee approved the plan during its Leadership Retreat in October 2014.

 Goal 1: Identify current events

 - The Executive office policy staff (“policy staff”) will take the lead to identify relevant current events, with CAPP in a supporting role.

 - The policy staff or CAPP chair will invite guests to CAPP discussions, as needed.

 - CAPP will act in an advisory role to Council and the Executive Committee on policy issues.

 - The policy staff, in consultation with other Executive Office staff, President, Council, and CAPP, will disseminate information to AAS members.